-Located about three kilometres from the Round Mountain carpark, west of Selwyns Quarry.
+Located about three kilometers from the Round Mountain car park, west of Selwyns Quarry.

 The hut was first built in the early 1930s and burnt to the ground in the early 1940's.
 This one replaced the first, and was built right beside the old shell.

 It was rebuilt in the 1940s by Faulkner and Whitehead, and used for grazing purposes.
 If you walk out the back to the dunny, you will be rewarded with a spectacular view of Mt Jagungal.

 A large hut at 7m by 4.2m, it is built of sawn timber, with a roof and walls of corrugated iron.
 The floor is timber.
 There is an iron chimney on an external timber frame, and one window.
 An external toilet also exists.

 KNP POM is L.19.
 A written history exists but no Conservation Plan.